Numerical study of the Lorentzian Engle-Pereira-Rovelli-Livine spin foam amplitude: Conclusions

 \subsection{Acknowledgments}

 We would like to thank Jean-Roch Liebgott and Lorenzo Bosi for help with the server at CPT, and Francesco Gozzini and Fran\c{c}ois Collet for discussions and the shared work on the numerical code.
 P.D. thanks Tommaso De Lorenzo and Eugenio Bianchi for useful discussions, and support from FQXi grants No. 2016-165616 and No. 2018-190485.
 P.D. is also supported by the NSF grants No. PHY-1505411 and No. PHY-1806356, and the Eberly research funds of Pennsylvania State University.
+We thank Muxin Han, Hongguang Liu and Dongxue Qu for exchanges on the calculation of the Hessian that led us to correct the sign of its phase.

 {\Alph{section}.\arabic{equation}}